 Staging Sites vs. Local Development Environments

-A Staging site is typically a clone of a production site, where you can safely test any updates, or try out new features, before pushing them live.
+A Staging site is typically a clone of a production site, where you can safely test any updates or try out new features before pushing them over to the live site.
 It’s usually on the same server as your live site.
+Staging is a service offered by many hosting companies, including SiteGround hosting.
+With many hosts, particularly the larger ones, it’s easy to clone your site and set it up as a staging site.
+Also check out the How To Set Up An Avada Staging Site help file.

 For privacy reasons YouTube needs your permission to be loaded.

-So what’s different about a Local Development Environment.
+So what’s different about a Local Development Environment?
 Well, just about everything.
-In our context, this is simply a local Avada install that can be registered, so you can add plugins, import prebuilts, run the Setup Wizard, and generally play with and explore Avada.
+In our context, this is simply a local Avada install that can be registered, so you can add plugins, import prebuilt Avada websites, run the Avada Setup Wizard, and generally play with and explore Avada.
+This is set up on your computer, and is a development sandpit, so to speak, where you can play and explore without the content ever being intended to go live.

-In many ways, its good to have all three.
+In many ways, it’s good to have all three.
 A live site, a staging site, and a local development area.
-In that way you can have your live site, a gold standard method for updating, and a local environment to explore and learn.
+In that way, you can have your live site, a gold standard method for updating, and a local environment to explore and learn.

 For privacy reasons YouTube needs your permission to be loaded.